videosdk-live/agents-quickstart/README.md

 - **Human in the Loop (HITL)**: Escalate specific queries to a human operator via Discord, then relay responses back to users
 - **Wake Up Call**: Detect user inactivity and trigger callbacks to re-engage users automatically
 - **Recording**: Record complete sessions (audio and transcripts) for playback and analysis; enable by setting `recording=True` in `RoomOptions`
+- **Background Audio**: Enhance the user experience by playing background audio while the agent is in a "thinking" state.
+- **Pub/Sub Messaging**: Enable real-time, bidirectional communication between the agent and the user with Pub/Sub messaging.
+- **Reply and Interrupt**: Programmatically trigger the agent to speak a predefined message or immediately stop its current speech/action.

 ### 🔧 Why Choose Cascading Pipeline?